Working in the arena of human sex trafficking...

 and being aware of the depravity and

-Somehow a pat, “christianese” answer of: “God carries us during the tough times” just doesn’t cut it.
-No mal intent to the author of the “Footprint’s in the Sand” poem, but...
+Somehow, a pat, “Christianese” answer of: “God carries us during the tough times” just doesn’t cut it.
+No mal-intent to the author of “Footprints in the Sand”, but...

 Where’s God when things are really, REALLY messed up?